-The website www.solidatus.com (the “Site”) is owned and operated by Threadneedle Software Limited t/a Solidatus (a limited liability company registered in England and Wales under number 07485799 with its registered office at 34 Copse Wood Way, Northwood, Middlesex, HA6 2UA) (“we”, “our”, and “us”).
+The websites www.solidatus.com and learn.solidatus.com (the “Sites”) are owned and operated by Threadneedle Software Holdings Limited t/a Solidatus (a limited liability company registered in England and Wales under number 07485799 with its registered office at: Threadneedle Software Limited, 2nd Floor, Regis House, 45 King William Street, London, EC4R 9AN) (“we”, “our”, and “us”).

 We are registered with the Information Commissioner’s Office under registration number ZA347748.

 If you have any questions about this policy or your personal data processed by us, or to exercise any of your rights as described in this policy or under data protection laws, you can contact us:

 By post: Privacy Manager, Solidatus, 30 Stamford Street, London, SE1 9LQ

 We adhere to the following principles when processing your personal data:

 1. Lawfulness, fairness and transparency – data must be processed lawfully, fairly and in a transparent manner.